 - DUTIES: The selected candidates will assist the Italian teacher in the teaching of English, as mother tongue assistants (TA).
-In some cases, they will assist the teachers of History, Geography or other subjects in the teaching of simple modules of the subject in English (CLIL) (In the case that the internship is recognized for a university credit by the candidate's home institution, approval from that university is required)
+In some cases, they will assist the teachers of History, Geography, Science, Economics or other subjects in the teaching of simple modules of the subject in English (CLIL) (In the case that the internship is recognized for a university credit by the candidate's home institution, approval from that university is required)

 - ADVISORS: The hosting schools will designate an advisor to each appointed candidate.
 That advisor will be the TA's principal resource and point of reference and help with the initial transition and settlement in Italy.
 This includes helping the students to find housing (apartment, room, or room with a family).
 The advisor's identity and contact information will be given to each candidate or their home institution before the summer.

-- DURATION: Depending on position availability and candidate preference, the program will last from 3 months to a full academic year (between October 1st and May 31st).
-Interns willing to do a full academic year might be asked to do their internship in two schools in the same aerea (1 term per school).
+- DURATION: Depending on position availability and candidate preference, the program will last from 4 months to a full academic year (between October 1st and May 31st).
+Interns willing to do a full academic year might be asked to do their internship in two schools in the same area (1 term per school).
 The time period will be settled before the candidate's departure and will result from a private agreement between the candidate and the school to which the candidate has been assigned.
 The date of departure, however, must follow the guidelines of the Italian Consular Office regarding a proper visa.

 - ACCOMMODATION: Accommodation is not granted and will vary depending upon private agreements with the schools.
 The appointed candidates are encouraged to inquire with their advisers about accommodation prior her/his departure for Italy.

 - REIMBURSEMENT: A monthly reimbursement for expenses of 700 Euros (net) will be provided by the school.